CommonRoad/commonroad-drivability-checker/README.md

 pip install commonroad-drivability-checker
 ```

+**Note for MacOS M1 useres:** We strongly recommend to use Anaconda as a package manager.
+You need to use the 64-bit Anaconda Installer (graphical or command-line) in order to install the MacOS PyPi package.

 To build the drivability checker package from source, please refer to the installation description in the
 [documentation](https://cps.pages.gitlab.lrz.de/commonroad-drivability-checker/).